3-D Secure

 The difference between 3DS1 and 3DS2

 There are several benefits to merchants, issuers and shoppers as a result of 3-D Secure V2.
-Broadly, the changes ensure a streamlined customer journey with fewer friction points to reduce the high rate of shopping cart abandonment from 3-D Secure V2.
+Broadly, the changes ensure a streamlined customer journey with fewer friction points.
+This should reduce the high rate of shopping cart abandonment from 3-D Secure V2.
 These enhancements include:

 • Risk-based authentication.
 3-D Secure V2 will support the transmission of additional rich data during transactions, making authentication assessments and decisions more